yashrs/Hackerone_Private_Hacktivity_Chrome_Extention/README.md

 Steps to use:

-- Install this extension in chrome by following:
+Install this extension in chrome by following:

 - Download the zip using GitHub.
 Extract it.
 - Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
 - Enable Developer mode by ticking the checkbox in the upper-right corner.
 - Click on the "Load unpacked extension..." button.
 - Select the directory containing your unpacked extension.

+After installation:

 - Open Hacktivity(https://hackerone.com/hacktivity).
 - Select Type `Disclosed`.
 If any other type is selected, it'll give 500 errors on the server side.